idaholab/virtual_test_bed/doc/content/htgr/htr-pm/htr-pm_model.md

 ## 0-D/1-D RCCS Model

 The input file of the 0-D/1-D model is described here.
 Similarly, blocks that are repeated in other input files will not be discussed here.
-Note that the RCCS model is loosely based on the actual system whose informationa is obtained from multiple sources in the public domain and the geometry information is not representative of the actual system.
+Note that the RCCS model is loosely based on the actual system whose information is obtained from multiple sources in the public domain and the geometry information is not representative of the actual system.

 The RCCS panel in the model receives heat flux from the outer surface of the RPV in the multi-D porous media model via thermal radiation.
 To do so, an `AuxVariable` named 'QRad' is defined to receive that flux.
 Note that the name of the `AuxVariable` ('QRad' in this case) must match the name provided in the `[QRad_to_subRCCS]` block in the multi-D model.
 At the same time, due to the difference in the surface area of the RPV and the RCCS panel, the heat flux needs to be properly scaled to ensure energy conservation.
 This is done through another `AuxVariable` named 'QRad_multiplied'.